cagandemirmr/Game_Chi_and_A-B_Test/README.md

 When i calcualted these results online, i can see that there is no significant difference between variant1 and control.

 To calculate total number of gamer on boarding i join game_actions table.
-Accoring to results i do not accept null hypotesis that means there is a difference between two variables.
+Accoring to results i do not accept null hypotesis that means there is a difference between two categories.

 ![image](https://github.com/user-attachments/assets/936f0a90-29c8-4f3a-a080-2f19f422bb39)

-But as a succes metric, i define purchase thus i recreated calculation.
+But as a succes metric, i define purchase thus i recreated calculation.According to test, it shows that there is difference between two categories.

 ![image](https://github.com/user-attachments/assets/7364925b-6b08-4f50-9457-0b68e05cdf5d)